 The Strategic Housing Land Availability Assessment (SHLAA) is a technical study of the theoretical development potential of sites in an area.

-This Assessment is likely to be updated further during the preparation of the Dorset Local Plan.
+As at June 2021 this Assessment is being updated during the preparation of the Dorset Local Plan.

 Return to our Neighbourhood Plan Page